How to become a professional contemporary dancer: Connor's story

 - He has studied alongside his dancing and recently graduated with a degree in Contemporary Dance.

-What to expect if you want to be a contemporary dancer
+What to expect if you want to be a professional dancer

-- Contemporary dancer pay: Your salary as a professional dancer can vary and there is no average wage
+- Professional dancer pay: Your salary as a professional dancer can vary and there is no average wage

-- Contemporary working hours: It's likely you'll work in the evenings and at weekends for performances but there are no fixed hours
+- Professional dancer working hours: It's likely you'll work in the evenings and at weekends for performances but there are no fixed hours

 Council for Dance Education and Training (CDET) has more information on training and becoming a dancer.